-You may also enjoy these 9 Solutions to Common Pocket Hole Problems.
+You may also enjoy 9 Pocket Hole Mistakes You Don’t Want to Make.

 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.

 Before we start using a Kreg Jig be sure to click the subscribe button at the bottom of this page to sign up for my FREE weekly newsletter loaded with helpful pocket hole tricks, space-saving workshop ideas, clever DIY tips and more!

 What is a Kreg Jig?